Nikita-Pandit/Notification_Service/README.md

 - npm install

 ### 🔹 3.
 Setup Environment Variables
-- Create your .env file from the provided example:
+- Create your .env file
-- copy .env.example into your created .env file
+- Then open .env and fill in the values like below: